pxl-research/pixie-ops/README.md

 ```

 ## TODO list:
+* Test Qdrant (for different type of database or persistent storage).
+* Test embedding model (for GPU support).
+* Might want to support Shared Uploads: Use Deployment with single RWX PVC.
+All replicas share the same files.
 * depends_on causes Err:ImageNeverPull for depended deployment
 * Make sure rebuilding works without having to change version number.
 * For cloud use LoadBalancer for Gateway instead of NodePort like on local!!!